 All powers of the Shareholders/Directors of the company shall cease upon the appointment of the Liquidator for winding up.
-The Liquidator shall determine the financial standing of the company at the time of liquidation and shall be responsible in the discharge of the assets and liabilities of the company.
-All these will be included in the Liquidation Report to be provided by the Liquidator during the winding up process.
+The Liquidator shall determine the financial standing of the company at the time of liquidation and shall be responsible for the discharge of the assets and liabilities of the company.
+During the winding-up process, all these will be included in the Liquidation Report to be provided by the Liquidator.

 Who can be appointed as a Liquidator of the company?

-Any chartered accountant (audit firm) or law firm registered in UAE can be appointed as Liquidator.
-The Legal Registrar may, however prescribe the qualifications required for a Liquidator.
+The Legal Registrar may prescribe the qualifications required for a Liquidator.